Chris Codella, LaGrangeville, New York

-Except for VHF/UHF mobile, I was mostly inactive starting around 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
+Other than VHF/UHF mobile, I was mostly inactive starting around 1982 (school, marriage, kids, job, the usual distractions) and then got back on the air around 1989.
 Since then my on-the-air activity has roughly followed the sunspot cycle, but gradually increased.
-In addition to my brother, W2GP, and sister, K2AMC, the other hams in the family are my father, N2NPV and brother-in-law, N3WNI.
+Other hams in my family include my brother, W2GP, and sister, K2AMC, my father, N2NPV, and brother-in-law, N3WNI.

 Today I'm quite active on the air and can be found somewhere among the HF bands from 10 through 160 meters, propagation permitting—about half CW (and other digital modes), half SSB.
 Radio still holds that certain fascination for me.

 It's always great to hear from old friends—ham radio or not—via email.
-And if you have questions about any of the material on the site, please also contact me via email (w2pa at arrl.net) - substitute the appropriate symbol).
+And if you have questions about any of the material on the site, please also contact me via email to w2pa at arrl.net (substitute the appropriate 'at' symbol).